Hina Bokhari was elected to the London Assembly in 2021 and also serves as a Merton councillor.

 Hina joined the Liberal Democrats after the snap election in 2017.
 She was born and raised in London and is the mother of two young children.
 Her father was an inspirational headteacher in Tooting, who taught her that education was the key to unlock any child’s potential.

-Hina is passionate about making London great for the next generation.
-She is already making a difference as a councillor in her borough and is ready to bring fresh ideas to London and to Parliament.
+Hina is passionate about making London great for the next generation and is ready to bring fresh ideas to London.
 Hina is determined to make sure young people have a stronger voice in London, to ensure their futures are safe from knife crime and to deal with the climate emergency now.

 London is liberal and Hina wants the values of openness, inclusion and diversity represented in Westminster and City Hall.
 More Lib Dems in Parliament and in the London Assembly will mean London’s values will be upheld.
 Hina will fight for these values and fight for Liberal London.